xNaCly/blog/content/posts/2023/calculator-lexer.md

 #### Compiling to bytecode

-We use the ast we got from the previous step to compile each node to a list of bytecode instructions.
+We use the AST we got from the previous step to compile each node to a list of bytecode instructions.
 The bottom most node, commonly referred to as leafs are all numbers, thus we will start there.

-The bytecode vm we want to implement has a list of registers, comparable to the cpu registers on a real machine.
+The bytecode VM we want to implement has a list of registers, comparable to the CPU registers on a real machine.
 We can load and manipulate values in these registers.
 In the third and fourth part of this series, we will go into great depth on registers, bytecode and virtual machines.
-For now simply know there are registers, we can manipulate them, our vm accepts an instruction and an argument.
+For now simply know there are registers, we can manipulate them, our VM accepts an instruction and an argument.

 Lets now take a look at the bytecode our previous example compiles to: